melody-curriculum/computational-thinking/README.md

 <a name="opening"></a>
 ### Review Learning Objectives(5 min)

 Let's start off by reviewing the learning objectives.
 First and foremost, we'll gain an overview of computational thinking.
 We'll also get to understand the various approaches used in computational thinking and what it means to "think like a programmer."
-We'll end with discussing the importance of planning and writing out pseudocode (the actions or logic behind our applications).
+We'll end with an exercise that has you apply all the approaches discussed.

 <a name="intro1"></a>
 ## Introduction: What is Computational Thinking?(15 min)